-With invention of machinery and the inauguration of the machine age during the 18th and 19th centuries, the condition of the laboring elements of the population became acutely bad; living conditions were abominable, insanitary and dangerous to health, owing to the growth of urban areas around factories.
-They still are, as witness the housing problem of munitions workers during the past few years and the situation around the coal fields both in the States and Great Britain.
+With invention of machinery and the inauguration of the machine age during the 18th and 19th centuries, the condition of the labouring elements of the population became acutely bad; living conditions were abominable, unsanitary and dangerous to health, owing to the growth of urban areas around factories.
+They still are, as witness the housing problem of munitions workers during the past several years and the situation around the coal fields both in the States and Great Britain.
 The exploitation of children increased.
-The sweat shop flourished; modern capitalism came into its own and the sharp distinction [page 120] between the very poor and the very rich became the outstanding characteristic of the Victorian era.
-From the angle of the planned evolutionary and spiritual development of the human family, leading to civilized and cultural living and to fair play and equal opportunity for all, the situation could not have been worse.
+The sweat-shop flourished; modern capitalism came into its own and the sharp distinction between the very poor and the very rich became the outstanding characteristic of the Victorian era.
+From the angle of the planned evolutionary [Page 75] and spiritual development of the human family, leading to civilized and cultural living and to fair play and equal opportunity for all, the situation could not have been worse.
 Commercial selfishness and wild discontent flourished.
-The very rich flaunted their riches in the faces of the very poor, paralleling it with a patronizing paternalism.
-The spirit of revolution grew among the herded, over-worked masses, who, by their efforts contributed to the wealth of the rich classes.
+The very rich flaunted their superior status in the faces of the very poor, paralleled with a patronizing paternalism.
+The spirit of revolution grew among the herded, overworked masses who, by their efforts, contributed to the wealth of the rich classes.

 The spiritual principle of Freedom became increasingly recognized and its expression demanded.
 World conditions tended in the same direction.
 Movements of every kind became possible, symbolizing this growth and the demand for freedom.
-The machine age was succeeded by the age of transportation, of electricity of railroads, the automobile, and the airplane.
-The age of communications paralleled this also, giving us the telegraph, the telephone, the radio and today, radar.
+The machine age was succeeded by the age of transportation, of electricity, of railroads, the automobile, and the airplane.
+The age of communications paralleled this also, giving us the telegraph, the telephone, the radio and today, television and radar.
 All these merged into the present age of science which has given us the liberation of atomic energy and the potentialities inherent in the discovery.
 In spite of the fact that a machine can do the work of many men, which greatly contributed to the wealth of the man with capital, fresh industries and the growth of worldwide means of distribution provided new fields of employment and the demands of the most materialistic period the world has ever seen gave a great impetus to capital and provided jobs for countless millions.
-Educational facilities also grew and with this came the demand by the laboring classes for better living conditions, [page 121 higher pay and more leisure.
-This the employers have constantly fought; they organized themselves against the demands of the awakening mass of men and precipitated a condition which forced labor to take action.
+Educational facilities also grew and with this came the demand by the labouring classes for better living conditions, higher pay and more leisure.
+This the employers have constantly fought; they organized themselves against the demands of the awakening mass of men and precipitated a condition which forced labour to take action.

+[Page 76]

-Groups of enlightened men in Europe, Great Britain and the United States began to agitate, to write books which were widely read, to start discussions, and to urge the monied classes to awaken to the situation and to the appalling living conditions under which the laboring class and peasantry lived.
-The abolitionists fought slavery—whether of negroes or of whites, of children or of adults.
-A rapidly developing free press began to keep the “lower classes” informed of what was going on; parties were formed to end certain glaring abuses; the French Revolution, the writings of Marx and of others, and the American Civil War all played their part in forcing the issue of the common man.
+Groups of enlightened men in Europe, Great Britain and the United States began to agitate, to write books which were widely read, to start discussions, and to urge the monied classes to awaken to the situation and to the appalling living conditions under which the labouring class and peasantry lived.
+The abolitionists fought slavery—whether of Negroes or of whites, of children or of adults.
+A rapid developing free press began to keep the "lower classes" informed of what was going on; parties were formed to end certain glaring abuses; the French Revolution, the writings of Marx and of others, and the American Civil War all played their part in forcing the issue of the common man.
 Men in every country determined to fight for freedom and their proper human rights.